5a-lil/Coding_Basics_Lesson/README.md

 Your read and learned a lot in the previous section, but there was nearly no practice and practice is the only way to become efficient with the use of all those diverse and rich coding concepts.
 The format for those practices sequences will be a little bit special, there will be no coding, just textual resolution of some problems but including coding concepts.
 We chose python syntax because we used it a lot throughout the Coding mandatory notions section.
 Your goal will be at first to try to understand the block of codes given, and later it will be the contrary, you will try to write them.

 **Analyze part:** we want you to try to understand what will be the outputs of the below scripts.
-- ex in python:
+- ex in Python:
 ```python
 print("example")
 ```

 In this block of code you should have understood that "example" will be displayed in your terminal.

-- ex in python:
+- ex in Python:
 ```python
 ex_var = 93
 print(ex_var)